amshekar/wtf.ai/README.md

    The Transformer architecture is characterized by its use of self-attention mechanisms, which allow it to capture the dependencies between words in a sentence more effectively than traditional recurrent neural networks (RNNs).
 The architecture consists of an encoder and a decoder, each of which is composed of multiple layers of self-attention and feedforward neural networks.

   Llama is a fine-tuned version of the GPT-3 model, which is one of the largest and most advanced language models based on the Transformer architecture.
 The fine-tuning process involves training the model on additional data to improve its performance on specific tasks, such as question answering.
-The Ts-sarvajna team has contributed custom data to train Llama and make it more effective at answering questions
+The wtf.ai team has contributed custom data to train Llama and make it more effective at answering questions